jordan-breton/it-journey-sources/docs/blog/posts/vps-web-hosting-series-part-2-configuration.md

     Before persisting those rules in the next step, it is very important to test that everything is working fine:

     1. Exit and reconnect in `SSH` to ensure it is still possible
-    2. Try to reach itrocks and make it send a mail to one of your addresses (ensure that you receive it)
+    2. Try to reach **ITRocks** and make it send an email to one of your addresses (ensure that you receive it)
-    3. Login to itrocks and check that your websocket is successfully connected.
+    3. Login to **ITRocks** and check that your websocket is successfully connected.
     4. Try to run `sudo apt-get update` and `sudo apt-get upgrade` to ensure that the firewall rules do not prevent those commands to execute.

 Once all is ok, we can persist `iptables` configuration: